can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 You see `file-write-date` function there.
 This logic works really well if no one touches files, however whenever files get moved or repo gets clone to anther location, timestamp from it gets distorted and all files are marked as modified.
-This is precisely the reaon of `ignored-at` field there.
+This is precisely the reason of `ignored-at` field there.
 Whenever I want to mark all the files as uptodate I run this
 function: